idkm23/operation_plushie/README.md

 Future Work
 =====
 In the res folder, there should be a file called "haarcascade_plushie.xml".
 This is not being used at the moment.
 It is a trained classifier that allows the computer to (somewhat) detect the plush toys.
 The goal was to try and use this to replace the color tracking, however,it has not been implemented.

-We are also currently trying to get this to work with both arms so that, when one arm cannot reach the bowl, the other one will be used instead.
-However, in order to get ambidexterity to work, you ~~must~~ find a way to dynamically open and close Baxter's cameras (i.e. during the run time), since only two of its cameras can be open at a time!

 Authors
 =====